Free tool

 Customer list hasher for Google and Meta Ads.

-What this does, in plain English.
-Google and Meta let you upload your customer list so your ads reach those exact people.
-You should never upload raw emails or phone numbers.
-Instead each one is turned into a one-way code (a "hash"), for example [email protected] becomes 831f6494....
-The same email always makes the same code, so the platforms can match your customers without ever seeing their real details.
-This tool does that scrambling for you.
+To show ads to people who are already your customers, Google and Meta let you upload your customer list.
+But you must never upload real email addresses or phone numbers.
+So each one is turned into a secret code that can never be turned back into the original.
+This is called a hash.
+For example, [email protected] becomes 831f6494....
+The same email always makes the same code, so Google and Meta can still match your customers without ever seeing their real details.
+This tool makes those codes for you, right here on your own computer.

-Put your customer list in
+Add your customer list

 - Two columns.
 An email column and a mobile column, one person per row.
 A header row like